lesserfish/PeepingTom/README.md

     > $ == 23

-Future scans will usually be a lot faster, depending on how many candidates were extracted in the initial scan.
+Future scans will usually be a lot faster, depending on how many matches were extracted in the initial scan.

-To list the available candidates you can run:
+To list the available matches you can run:

     > list state

-This will show you up to 5 regions and up to 5 candidates.
-You can specify the number of candidates / regions by adding arguments to 'list state'
+This will show you up to 5 regions and up to 5 matches.
+You can specify the number of matches / regions by adding arguments to 'list state'

     > list state 10 2

-This will list 10 candidates and 2 regions.
-By passing -1 as an argument, you can print all of the candidates.
+This will list 10 matches and 2 regions.
+By passing -1 as an argument, you can print all of the matches.

-You can update the value of the candidates by running
+You can update the value of the matches by running

     > update

-This will read the virtual memory, and update the values of each candidates.
+This will read the virtual memory, and update the values of each matches.
 It will then print the results.

 ### Setting values